 Pre-Construction Phase

-How do you ensure that you capture, understand and communicate the health and safety risks within the scope of the client requirements and the implications of these risks for the users, operator and maintainer?
+With respect to health, safety and welfare, how do you capture, understand and communicate hazards, risks and mitigations identified during the design of the scheme?
+How do you assess and record the implications of these risks for those affected these include users, road workers, those living and working adjacent to the road and those using adjacent assets (e.g. LHA roads)?
+How do you show how these have affected design decisions?
+How do you capture assumptions made about the operation and maintenance of all aspects of the asset, including civil and technology components?

 Do you have sufficient preconstruction information to undertake the design?
 Has the information been validated, to provide a sufficient confidence level in the information and what are the current gaps in this information?
 How have these been addressed with the Client?

-Do you ask for feedback from clients, users, contractors and suppliers from operators and maintainers from similar projects – what worked and what didn’t, have you consulted the Highways England knowledge bank
+Do you ask for feedback from clients, users, contractors and suppliers, operators and maintainers from similar projects – what worked and what didn’t, have you consulted the Highways England knowledge bank?

 How do you source and incorporate lessons learned and innovations from similar projects both internally and across other construction sectors?